 Fixing AI Runaway: Guardrails That Actually Work

 So you've identified where AI belongs in your workflow.
 Great.
 Now keep it from going full crayon-on-the-walls.
 AI Runaway isn't a mystery.
-It's an engineering problem with engineering solutions.
+It's an engineering problem, and these are the controls your team should have in place.

-Don't let your AI run a marathon without water stations.
-Build in stops.
-If a process reruns once, flag it for human review instead of letting it cycle.
-Set token budgets per task.
-If an AI call exceeds a threshold, pause and report rather than continuing to burn through credits hoping for a better result.
+- Checkpoints and Gates: Build in stops.
+If a process reruns, flag it for review instead of letting it cycle.
+Set token budgets per task and pause when they're exceeded rather than hoping the next attempt lands.

-Every AI workflow needs a kill switch.
-Processes that take too long get cut.
-Tasks that exceed token budgets get flagged and reported, not retried indefinitely.
-This isn't pessimism.
-It's the same engineering discipline you'd apply to any system that costs money per execution.
+- Fail-Safes and Circuit Breakers: Every AI workflow needs a kill switch.
+Cut processes that take too long.
+Flag tasks that blow past token budgets.
+This is the same engineering discipline you'd apply to any system that costs money per execution.

-The common thread here: none of these solutions remove AI from the picture.
+The common thread: none of these remove AI from the picture.
 They put it in the right part of the kitchen with the right supervision.

-The organizations getting this right aren't the ones with the biggest AI budgets.
-They're the ones who mapped their processes first, identified the prep work, automated it mechanically, and then deployed AI surgically at the decision points where it actually matters.
+The organizations winning at AI aren't the ones spending the most on it.
+They're the ones who mapped their workflows, automated the predictable stuff mechanically, and only deployed AI where judgment actually matters.

 That's the difference between an AI strategy and an AI expense.